Best Poker Sites

 Texas Hold ’em is one of those “easy to learn, hard to master” games; people spend their whole lives playing this game and still don’t fully master it – but they have a lot of fun trying!
 So whether you’re playing for pennies with your friends around the kitchen table or playing for millions at the WSOP, Texas Hold ’em is great fun to play and a game worth learning.

-Yes, the deck needs to be shuffled between every hand of poker.
+The deck is shuffled between every hand of poker.

 The hand rankings in poker are as follows in descending order from strongest to weakest:

-Splashing the pot is the act of placing chips directly into the pot when you wish to call or raise.
-It is against the rules in all casinos as it can be hard to tell whether the correct number of chips has been added to the pot.
+Splashing the pot is when you place your chips directly into the pot when making a bet or raise.
+Splashing is not allowed in any game as it makes it hard to tell exactly how much a player has bet/raised or whether the right amount of chips has been added for a call.